Approaching the prescribed Gaussian curvature by discrete conformality: Proof of the Main Theorems

-The following Lemma \ref{isoperimetric} is similar to Lemma 4.4 in \cite{wu2020convergence} and can be proved almost in the same way. \begin{lemma} Suppose $(M,g)$ is a closed Riemannian surface, and $T$ is a geodesic triangulation of $(M,g)$.
-Let $l\in\mathbb R^{E(T)}$ be the geodesic lengths of the edges and assume $(T,l)$ is $\epsilon$-acute. \begin{enumerate}[label=(\alph*)]
+The following Lemma \ref{isoperimetric} is similar to Lemma 4.4 in \cite{wu2020convergence} and can be proved almost in the same way. \begin{lemma} Suppose $(S,g)$ is a closed Riemannian surface, and $\T$ is a geodesic triangulation of $(S,g)$ with $V, E$ the set of vertices and edges.
+Let $l\in\mathbb R^{E(\T)}$ be the geodesic lengths of the edges and assume that $(\T, l)$ is $\epsilon$-acute. \begin{enumerate}[label=(\alph*)]

-\item Given $ u\in C^{\infty}(M)$, there exists a constant $\delta=\delta(M,g,u,\epsilon)>0$ such that if $|l|<\delta$ then there exists a geodesic triangulation $T'$ in $(M,e^{2u}g)$ such that $V(T')=V(T)$, and $T'$ is homotopic to $T$ relative to $V(T)$.
-Furthermore, $(T,\bar l)$ is $\frac{1}{2}\epsilon$-acute where $\bar l\in\mathbb R^{E(T')}$ denotes the geodesic lengths of the edges of $T'$ in $(M,e^{2u}g)$. \item There exist constants $\delta=\delta(M,g,\epsilon)$ and $C=C(M,g,\epsilon)$ such that if $|l|<\delta$, then $(T,l)$ is $C$-isoperimetric. \end{enumerate} \end{lemma}
+\item Given $ \tilde u\in C^{\infty}(S)$, there exists a constant $\delta=\delta(S,g,\tilde u,\epsilon)>0$ such that if $|l|<\delta$ then there exists a geodesic triangulation $\T'$ in $(S,e^{2\tilde u}g)$ such that $V(\T')=V(\T)$, and $\T'$ is homotopic to $\T$ relative to $V(\T)$.
+Furthermore, $(S, V, \bar l)$ is $\frac{1}{2}\epsilon$-acute where $\bar l\in\mathbb R^{E(\T')}$ denotes the geodesic lengths of the edges of $\T'$ in $(S,e^{2\tilde u}g)$. \item There exist constants $\delta=\delta(S,g,\epsilon)$ and $C=C(S,g,\epsilon)$ such that if $|l|<\delta$, then $(\T, l)$ is $C$-isoperimetric. \end{enumerate} \end{lemma}